yellowbrickcode/MCW-Microservices-architecture/Hands-on lab/HOL step-by-step - Microservices architecture - Developer edition.md

 In this task, you will write code that runs within the Admin Web API controller that uses the Fabric Client to get information about all the Ticket Order Service partitions.

-1. Using Solution Explorer, open AdminControllers.cs in the Controllers folder in the ContosoEvents.WebApi project
+1. Using Solution Explorer, open AdminControllers.cs in the Controllers folder in the ContosoEvents.WebApi project.

     ![In the Solution Explorer window, under the Controllers folder, AdminController.cs is circled.](media/image71.png "Solution Explorer window")

-2. Locate the GetTicketOrderPartitions method (line 37)
+2. Locate the GetTicketOrderPartitions method (line 37).

 3. Locate the following TODO and complete the commented line by replacing it with the following: